The Case of the Golden Idol: The Spider of Lanka

 Preceding the main story, The Spider of Lanka DLC is the first half of a prologue story explaining how Oberon and Albert came to possess the Idol.
-On the island of Lanka, Oberon and Albert execute a series of deceptions to aquire the Idol.
+On the island of Lanka, Oberon and Albert execute a series of deceptions to acquire the Idol.
 Oberon saves the young Lemurian student Zubiri Kerra from a fight he himself orchestrates to extract details regarding the royal succession ritual, which he and Albert then leverage to sabotage the ritual, killing the island's heir apparent.
-Zubiri and his father, Yupick Kerra are held responsible by the Raja.
-In order convince the Raja to spare his son's life, Yupick reveals the location of the Idol to him.
+Zubiri and his father, Yupik Kerra are held responsible by the Raja.
+In order to convince the Raja to spare his son's life, Yupik reveals the location of the Idol to him.

-A few days later, Yupik meets with Oberon and shares with him too the location of the golden idol as thanks for saving Zubiri, but this is a set-up for the guards.
-However, Oberon evades the guards as leaves the island.
-The story ends with Oberon approaching Albert with a proposition to search for the golden idol.
+A few days later, Yupik meets with Oberon and shares with him too the location of the Golden Idol as thanks for saving Zubiri.
+This is a set-up for the Raja's guards, but Oberon evades the guards and leaves the island.
+The story ends with Oberon approaching Albert with a proposition to search for the Golden Idol.